CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer01_macroeconomics/notes_macroeconomics.md

 ---

-# 4. Cost of living
+# 4. Cost of living / Decent Annual Return
 we know the GDP deflator as the inflation metric. in this section we will discuss another measure.

 ## The Consumer Price Index (CPI)